shriva1/heterogeneity-lengthscale/README.md

-This repository contains code for analyzing optical data of NMC cathodes using Jupyter notebooks.
+This repository contains code for analyzing optical data of NMC cathodes using Jupyter notebooks and Python scripts.
 All datasets (Excel files, images) are available separately on Zenodo.